 - Some sites with inadequate irrigation systems may be told to hold off on new plant installations if the system is unable to support new plant material.

-The drought is here and water restrictions are around the corner, which may create unfavorable growing conditions for plant material and turf grass.
-Irrigation will be critical at this time, but may not be enough in some scenarios.
-If you see that your lawn is dried out, browning or discolored, or anything else abnormal, please contact Fieldstone and we will provide pricing upon request.
+The drought is here.
+Water restrictions are around the corner.
+This may create unfavorable growing conditions for plant material and turf grass.
+Irrigation will be critical at this time.
+However, it may not be enough in some scenarios.
+If you see that your lawn is dried out, browning or discolored, or anything else abnormal, please contact Fieldstone.
+We will provide pricing upon request.